Lateral reading is:

 2. Open up many tabs in the browser, piecing together different bits of information from across the web to get a better picture of the site you are investigating.

 3. Evaluate the information in other pages that offer information about the source under investigation.
-The truth more likely to be found in the network of links to (and commentaries about) the site than in the site itself.
+The truth is more likely to be found in the network of links (and commentaries) than in the site itself.

-4. When you get your bearings from the rest of the network, re-engage with the content.
+4. When you get your bearings from the rest of the network, re-engage with the original content.

 Source: https://pressbooks.pub/webliteracy/chapter/what-reading-laterally-means/